ufs-community/HAFS-AR/data/README.txt

-RUnning the HAFS global requires GFS physics (sfc) and dynamics (atm) files at the initialization time.
+Running the HAFS global requires GFS physics (sfc) and dynamics (atm) files at the initialization time.
 The atm_ic job will interpolate this to the grid of interest.